locuslab/FLYP/README.md

 # FLYP: Finetune Like You Pretrain

-Code for Finetune like you pretrain: Improved finetuning of zero-shot vision models.
+Code for the paper Finetune like you pretrain: Improved finetuning of zero-shot vision models.

 CREDITS: Our code is heavily based on https://github.com/mlfoundations/wise-ft and https://github.com/mlfoundations/open_clip.
 We thank the authors for open sourcing their code.